 Below are the important questions of CBSE 12th Economics asked for 3 marks each:

-Question 2 - Identify and discuss the nature of the following newspaper reports in terms of positive or normative economic analysis : (i) “India jumped 23 points in the World Bank’s ease of doing business index to 77th place, highest in 2 years.” – The Economic Times (ii) “Government should further liberalise the business rules.” – The Economic Times
+- Question 2 - Identify and discuss the nature of the following newspaper reports in terms of positive or normative economic analysis : (i) “India jumped 23 points in the World Bank’s ease of doing business index to 77th place, highest in 2 years.” – The Economic Times (ii) “Government should further liberalize the business rules.” – The Economic Times

-Question 3 - Explain the central problem of ‘‘for whom to produce’’.
+- Question 3 - Explain the central problem of ‘‘for whom to produce’’.

-Question 4 - State and elaborate whether the following statements are true or false, with valid arguments:
+- Question 4 - State and elaborate whether the following statements are true or false, with valid arguments: (i) Agricultural marketing is a process that ensures the transportation of various agricultural commodities only. (ii) Jan-Dhan Yojana has been a crucial step for financial resource mobilization in the Indian economy

-Question 5 - Suppose in a hypothetical economy there are only two Firms A and B, Firm A sold goods for ₹2,000 to Firm Band purchased goods for ₹1,000.
+- Question 5 - Suppose in a hypothetical economy there are only two Firms A and B, Firm A sold goods for ₹2,000 to Firm Band purchased goods for ₹1,000.
 Firm B exported goods for ₹2,500 and had domestic sales of ₹1,500.
 Calculate Net Domestic Product at market price, if consumption of fixed capital is ₹200.

-Also Check: CBSE Class 12th Syllabus 2024-25
+Also Check: CBSE Class 12 Economics Sample Paper 2025

 CBSE Class 12 Economics Important Questions 2024-25: 4 Mark Questions

-Check the important CBSE Class 12 Economics questions in the CBSE class 12 exam 2024-25.
+Check the important CBSE Class 12 Economics questions in the CBSE Class 12 exam 2024-25.

+- Question 2 - Read the following news published on September 26, 2022.
 “The Central bank has increased the benchmark lending rate by 140 basis points.”
 Identify the likely cause and consequences behind this action taken by the Reserve Bank of India.

-Question 4 - Demonstrate your understanding of how the Reserve Bank of India can apply monetary policy tools to tackle a scenario of Deficient Demand in the economy?
+- Question 4 - Demonstrate your understanding of how the Reserve Bank of India can apply monetary policy tools to tackle a scenario of Deficient Demand in the economy.
 Identify and discuss four specific measures that the Reserve Bank of India can employ to effectively correct the situation.

 CBSE Class 12 Economics Important Questions 2024-25: 6 Mark Questions